stellentus/healthy-nerves/report/initial-summary.md

 	- In our data it looks like there's a slight increase in NMI as the number of clusters increases: `batbox-2019-3-19-104913.png`.
 * Martha: Prepare a results+discussion of this
 * Batch with the rats and with combined SCI group.
+	- I need to rename some of the rats since the same name with a different muscle should be treated differently.
 * Martha: which parts am I worried about defending?
 Ask for help on them.

 ## Results